nchah/i-know-words-and-images/README.md

 - Do people alter the way they introduce or label the images that they share through their tweet text?
 If so, in what ways and for what reasons?

-- How does the use of the tweet appear to affect the success or failure of an image’s propagation through Twitter?
+- How do Twitter users' uses of text appear to affect the success or failure of an image’s propagation?

 Sample Workflow